THE DOVER WAR MEMORIAL PROJECT

 McToldridge, F. W.

 He was a formerly an Officer of the Customs and Excise, and was the son of Arthur Charles and Edith Annie McToldridge, from Whitfield (Pineham), Kent.
+His effects were sent to them, and Frank's address was given as The Bungalow, Pineham.

-"His life a happy memory; his death a lasting grief."
+"His life a happy memory; his death a lasting grief"

 Mackey, V.

-He was the son of Albert and Mary Mackey, and the husband of Dorothy E B Mackey, from Efford, Devon.
+He was the son of Albert and Mary Mackey, and the husband of Dorothy E B Mackey, from Efford, Devon

 Manderson, H.